fablabbcn/smartcitizen-docs/docs/Components/Auxiliary Connector.md

     ![](https://i.imgur.com/RRu8MiV.jpg)

-### Water measurements

-  Check the [water measurements](/Components/Water) documentation with examples on sensors such us the [Atlas Scientific Dissolved Oxygen](https://www.atlas-scientific.com/product_pages/kits/do_kit.html) and the [DS18B20 Water Temperature](https://www.adafruit.com/product/381)

-### Soil measurements
+### Soil and Water

-  Check the [soil measurements](/Components/Soil) documentation with examples on sensors such us the [Chirp Soil Moisture](https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/) - supports soil moisture (requires calibration), temperature and ambient light.
+Check the [Soil and water measurements](/Soil and water/) documentation with examples on sensors such us the [Atlas Scientific Dissolved Oxygen](https://www.atlas-scientific.com/product_pages/kits/do_kit.html) and the [DS18B20 Water Temperature](https://www.adafruit.com/product/381) for water or the [Chirp Soil Moisture](https://www.tindie.com/products/miceuz/i2c-soil-moisture-sensor/), with support of soil moisture (requires calibration), temperature and ambient light.

 ## Other auxiliaries